SidneyTeodoroJr/choropleth_map_GDP/README.md

 </br>

 This Python script uses the Plotly Express library to create an animated choropleth map that displays the per capita Gross Domestic Product (GDP) of different countries over the years.
+Data is read from an online CSV file and the map is customized with a title and light gray background before being displayed on the screen.
 </br>

 ## 1 - Importing Libraries: